dhewm/dhewm3-sdk/README.md

 This branch is useful if you want to build libs ("Game DLLs") for all mods or want to apply patches to all of them and similar tasks.

-`modlist.txt` contains a list of mod branches that are automatically checked out when using `./cmod.sh all`.
+`acmodlist.txt` contains a list of mod branches that are automatically checked out when using `./cmod.sh all`.
-All other `./cmod.sh` actions (besides `checkout`) are run on all directories in `mods/`, no matter if they're listed in `modlist.txt` or not.
+All other `./cmod.sh` actions (besides `checkout`) are run on all directories in `mods/`, no matter if they're listed in `acmodlist.txt` or not.

 ## NABAAQ (Never Asked But Answered Anyway Questions)